 Importantly with regards to the topic of this article, both the Apex and Woodwind Pro models have a four-probe port control panel with WiFi/App functionality that you can monitor from your phone.

 With a budget of up to $2,000, I think most people will get the most functionality/value for money from a 36″ wide Woodwind Pro with a propane SideKick attachment.
 This is arguable the most capable pellet grill/smoker setup to date, and it comes with WiFi/app functionality of course.

 Conclusions On The Best WiFi Pellet Grills

-Furthermore, as discussed above in reference to Weber and Memphis Grills check the reviews on the Google Play and Apple Store for the specific manufacturers’ App.
-What are the latest reviews like, are users experiencing connection drops/features not working etc?
 Would I ever advise someone to purchase a pellet grill simply on its WiFi functionality?
 Definitely not.
+I discuss this more in my article on is WiFi worth it?
 However, WiFi/App functionality can be a very useful feature to have when going ‘low and slow’.

 That’s it!
 Thanks for reading, I hope you found this look at WiFi-enabled pellet grills for different budgets interesting/useful.
 Please check out my Wood Pellet Grill/Smoker Guide to learn more about all the different pellet grills on the market today. 🙂

 Back in 2007 when I first become aware of pellet grills and smokers the only brand I was really aware of was Traeger.
 Traeger is really where this whole concept of cooking with pellets started in the 1980s.
 It was a ‘slow burner’ (pardon the pun) but since the 2010s is really when pellet grills and smokers started to get mainstream awareness, discussed alongside gas and charcoal grills.
 There are now over 30 pellet grill/smoker brands that I’m aware of, and the link above goes to my A to Z list of brands article.